 Helping someone else

 Get tips and advice on helping others struggling with their mental health.

-If you cannot wait to see a doctor and feel unable to cope or keep yourself safe, it's important to get support – services are still open during the coronavirus outbreak.
+If you cannot wait to see a doctor and feel unable to cope or keep yourself safe, it's important to get support.